microsoft/FluidFramework/docs/content/docs/recipes/signals.md

 };
 ```

 The `FluidContainer` is then created (or fetched if it already exists) alongside the `services` object, since audience will be required in this application.
-To learn more about how to create a new Fluid container and load an exisiting container, see our [DiceRoller Tutorial](https://fluidframework.com/docs/start/tutorial/).
+To learn more about how to create a new Fluid container and load an existing container, see our [DiceRoller Tutorial](https://fluidframework.com/docs/start/tutorial/).

 ## MouseTracker

-Let's now take a look at how the `MouseTracker` class uses the `Signaler` DataObject to achieve the first form of user presence within the application.
+Let's look at how the `MouseTracker` class uses the `Signaler` DataObject to achieve the first form of user presence within the application.

 The class defines the `mouseSignalType` that will be sent and listened to the connected clients when there is a presence change: